Wilderness first aid involves a mindset of self-confidence and the belief you can do it.

 Rather than rushing into something, take the time to evaluate the situation.
 Then examine your planned response.
 Once you’ve done that, reassess your plan again.

 When reviewing your plan, be willing to admit there are flaws in it.
 Then address those problems.
-Make sure you’re flexible and are able to think outside of the box.
-Sometimes creativity and ingenuity are key to overcoming a bad situation.
+Make sure you’re flexible and can think outside of the box.
+Sometimes creativity and ingenuity are critical to overcoming a dangerous situation.

 When deciding upon what to put in your first aid kit, trauma bag, etc., think of PAWS.